Muskan-yadav1903/CompareCart-Website/README.md

 # Sample User Journey
-1. Search: The user searches for "Men’s Running Shoes."
+1. Search : The user searches for "Men’s Running Shoes."
-2. Filter: They filter by size, color, and price range.
+2. Filter : They filter by size, color, and price range.
-3. Compare: The app shows shoes available on Amazon, Flipkart, and Myntra with side-by-side price comparison.
+3. Compare : The app shows shoes available on Amazon, Flipkart, and Myntra with side-by-side price comparison.
-4. Add to Cart: The user selects the best deal and adds it to the cart.
+4. Add to Cart : The user selects the best deal and adds it to the cart.
-5. Wishlist: The user adds another product to the wishlist.
+5. Wishlist : The user adds another product to the wishlist.
-6. Feedback: After receiving the product, they leave feedback and a 5-star rating.
+6. Feedback : After receiving the product, they leave feedback and a 5-star rating.

 # Potential Enhancements
-- Price Drop Alerts: Notify users when a product’s price drops.
+- Price Drop Alerts : Notify users when a product’s price drops.
-- Recommendation Engine: Suggest related products based on search and purchase history.
+- Recommendation Engine : Suggest related products based on search and purchase history.
-- Coupons and Discounts: Display available promo codes or discounts from partner sites.
+- Coupons and Discounts : Display available promo codes or discounts from partner sites.